sdan/vlite/README.md

   the standard deviation, then clustering by differences LARGER than the standard deviation.
 Results are returned then based on the number of CLUSTERS you want to reference, rather than direct elements.
   * EX: `[10, 9, 4, 3, -2]` -> `[10, 9], [4, 3], [-2]`, if `k=2` we return elements associated with differences `[10, 9, 4, 3]`
+* Integration with [USearch](https://github.com/unum-cloud/usearch) as the vector search engine instead of custom numpy comparisons
+  * USearch handles search, vector computation, and indexing natively as the fastest vector search engine in the world

 # Pip Deploy
 1. `python3 setup.py sdist bdist_wheel`
 2. `pip install twine`
 3. `twine upload dist/*`

+# Future Improvements
+* Save `.info` and `.index` files in one, or better linking / state sharing between the two
+* Better system to tracking and incrementing ID